Adel, Georgia

-Adel (/ˈeɪdɛl/) is a city in and the county seat of Cook County, Georgia, United States, located 52 mi southeast of Albany.
+Adel (/ˈeɪdɛl/) is a city in and the county seat of Cook County, Georgia, United States, about 26 mi north of Valdosta and 52 mi southeast of Albany.
 As of the 2020 census, the city had a population of 5,571.

 History

 The original name of the city was Puddleville.
 The city's first postmaster, Joel "Uncle Jack" Parrish, wanted to change the name of the city.
 It is believed that he saw the name "Philadelphia" on a croaker sack and struck out the first and last four letters to create the present name of Adel.

 The Georgia Southern and Florida Railway arrived in Adel in the 1880s.
 Adel was incorporated as a town in 1889.

+The South Georgia Motorsports Park opened in 2004 with a quarter-mile dragstrip and a half-mile paved oval.
+It is set to host the NHRA Southern Nationals in 2026.

 Tornadoes

 On January 22, 2017, a low-end EF3 tornado struck the extreme southern portion of Adel.
 Sunshine Acres, a local mobile home park, experienced severe damage, with over 20 homes destroyed and others damaged; seven residents were killed and an indeterminate number were injured or displaced.
 The tornado ultimately killed 14 people.
 An EF1 tornado also moved through the city on April 23, 2020 On January 22, 2023, a low-end EF2 tornado caused major damage on the north side of town.